pyvivid/K8S-References/04_01_Networking-Basics.md

 ## Networking NameSpaces in Linux:<br>

-Just like system level namespaces, the network namespaces are used by containerization tools like Docker to implement network isolation of resources.<br>
+Just like system level namespaces, the network namespaces are used by containerization tools like Docker to implement **network isolation** of resources.<br>
+The host within which the containers are running have their own Ethernet Interfaces and their own IP addresses.
+When a new container is created on a host, it creates a network namespace for it, that way, it has no visibility to any other network information on the host or other containers within the host.<br>
-Each container, has its own interface and it can have its own Routing and ARP tables.<br>
+Each container within a host, has its own virtual interface and it can have its own Routing and ARP tables.<br>
 We can create network namespaces within a linux host as below:<br>
 ```
 # ip netns add red